 Best Ready Meal: Freshé Gourmet Canned Tuna Ready to Eat Meals

 Global flavors break the mold in these trendsetting lunch-sized entrees for one.
-Inspired by similar tinned products in Europe, Freshé’s sustainable skipjack tuna and vegetable salads are surprisingly fresh and flavorful, not to mention high in protein and portable.
+Inspired by similar tinned products in Europe, Freshé’s skipjack tuna and vegetable salads are surprisingly fresh and flavorful, not to mention portable.
 Four available flavors: Aztec Ensalata (with red beans, corn, and peppers), Sicilian Caponata (with butternut squash and almonds), Thai Sriracha (with peanuts, greens, and beans), and our favorite, the slightly sweet Provence Nicoise, a saucy mélange slightly reminiscent of the south of France with fire-roasted peppers, potatoes, and olives.

 They are all equally nice served over a bed of greens or on slices of whole-grain bread.
 Packed in Portugal, these are widely available in major grocery chains and online.